jackfoxy/urQL/docs/ref-ch03-query.md

         } ]
 ```
 Cross database joins are allowed, but not cross ship joins.

-`OUTER JOIN [ALL]` TO DO: remember and document what this was about

 `SELECT ...
 INTO` targets an existing table not otherwise in the query, and completes the command.